iterative/dvc.org/content/docs/command-reference/dag.md

 well as accuracy [metrics](/doc/command-reference/metrics).

-In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified in `dvc.yaml`, which can be written manually or built using the helper command `dvc run`.
+In DVC, pipeline stages and commands, their data I/O, interdependencies, and results (intermediate or final) are specified in `.dvc` files, which can be written manually or built using the helper command `dvc run`.
 This allows DVC to restore one or more pipelines later (see `dvc repro`).